Visit Lake Mead and Hoover Dam

 While Lake Mead has not reached full capacity in quite some time (1983 to be exact), as of fall 2017, it is at approximately 40% with about 10 million-acre feet of held water.
 Both Lake Mead and the second largest U.S. reservoir, Lake Powell, compete for capacity bragging rights.
 As of 2013, Lake Powell is actually in the lead!

+With 1.5 million acres of mountains and valleys there are plenty of activities visitors can enjoy at and around Lake Mead, Nevada.
+Bicyclists are welcome to ride on park roads, on routes designated for bicycle use, and hikers can enjoy beautiful trails with impeccable views.
 If you’re looking for an easy hike near Lake Mead, the Railroad Tunnel Trail is just for you.
-This dog friendly hike is about 7.1 miles out and back and takes hikers up a former railroad grade.
+This dog-friendly hike is about 7.1 miles out and back and takes hikers up a former railroad grade.
 The beautiful views of Lake Mead are panoramic along this hike.
 You’ll discover five large tunnels that were once a part of the now-gone railroad route that went from Hoover Dam and Boulder City.

 Two smaller basins, the Muddy River Inlet and the Virgin River Basin, are also flooded when the lake is high enough.
 As of February 2015, these basins remain dry.
 Don’t worry, though, the dramatic mountain ranges that surround Lake Mead, coupled with some of the most remarkable sunsets in the world, make for a picture-perfect getaway no matter the season.
 From the Boulder Basin, two mountain ranges can be spotted, the River Mountains and the Muddy Mountains.
 Bonelli Peak can also be seen to the east of the Virgin Basin.